Do people with cerebral palsy have an increased risk of hip dislocation?

 Generally, a combination of the following interventions will result in the most effective outcomes.

-Physical therapy for hip subluxation will focus on lengthening tight muscles through stretching and promoting proper form through exercise.
+Physical therapy for hip subluxation will focus on lengthening tight muscles through stretching, manual therapy, and promoting proper form through exercise.

 Lengthening muscles like the hamstrings, hip flexors, and quadriceps will help relieve strain on the hip joints.